ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02.md

 [spis19t3@ieng6-240]:spis19-lab02-Alex-Chris:119$
 ```

-Then, start up IDLE by typing `idle3`:
+Then, start up gVim by typing `gvim`:

 ```
-[spis19t3@ieng6-240]:spis19-lab02-Alex-Chris:119$ idle3
+[spis19t3@ieng6-240]:spis19-lab02-Alex-Chris:119$ gvim
 ```

-Once you do, use the `File -> New File` menu item to open a new window in which you can type Python code.
+Once you do, use the `File -> New` menu item to open a new file in which you can type Python code.
+As before, before we acctually start coding, we should save it by choosing the `File -> Save As...` menu item, giving it the name `wageCalculator.py`.
+When you save, the save dialog should allow you to select a folder.
+Be sure to save inside the `~/github/spis19-lab02-Name-Name` folder that corresponds to your local GitHub repo.
+It is important that they are saved there, and not somewhere else.
+If you save them in another place, the next few steps of the lab won't work properly.

-Into this window, enter this function definition.
+Now to code!
+In the gVim window, type (or copy/paste) this function definition.
 This function uses the the gender wage gap in the United States to calculate a woman's wage based on the corresponding male wage.
 The wage gap is defined as the difference between a man's salary and a woman's salary, expressed as a percentage of a man's salary.
 In the United states the wage gap is 18.2%.
 To calculate a woman's salary, given a man's salary using the wage gap we can multiply the man's salary by 1-wageGap.
 You can learn more about the wage gap and see more data [here](https://data.oecd.org/earnwage/gender-wage-gap.htm).

 It should make sense to you based on what you've learned about Python functions so far.